-- 12) If a rider slows or stops their motorcycle on the course for any reason, it is their duty to indicate so immediately by raising the left hand and to place the motorcycle in such a manner as to cause no danger or obstruction to other competitors.
-Riders may receive assistance from corner workers in starting the motorcycle. - 13) STARTING PROCEDURES: - a) A first, second and third call to grid will be made prior to each race.
-Motorcycles must gather at the grid gate at this time. - b) Motorcycles may enter the track when the four-minute board is displayed and may then proceed around the track in normal race direction prior to the three-minute board being displayed. - c) At the three-minute board the red light of the starting light will illuminate., racers may not take the warm-up lap and must take their assigned grid positions. - d) The two-minute board will be displayed at which time the At the two-minute board, motorcycles should be in their grid positions.
+12) If a rider slows or stops their motorcycle on the course for any reason, it is their duty to indicate so immediately by raising the left hand and to place the motorcycle in such a manner as to cause no danger or obstruction to other competitors.
+Riders may receive assistance from corner workers in starting the motorcycle.

+13) STARTING PROCEDURES:

+- a) A first, second and third call to grid will be made prior to each race.
+Motorcycles must gather at the grid gate at this time. - b) Motorcycles may enter the track when the four-minute board is displayed and may then proceed around the track in normal race direction prior to the three-minute board being displayed. - c) At the three-minute board, racers may not take the warm-up lap and must take their assigned grid positions. - d) At the two-minute board, motorcycles should be in their grid positions.
 All crew members and others MUST leave the track surface.
-The Grid Marshall Pit Zero shall close the entrance gate.
-Riders who have not reported by that time must start from Pit Zero immediately after the last wave, at the direction of Pit Zero. - e) The one-minute board will be displayed vertically.
-Separate classes run on the track at the same time may start in separate waves.
-All riders NOT in the first wave must raise their left hand to shoulder height or above.
-Any rider behind the last row of the grid may not continue to his/her grid position but must stop behind the last row and start with that wave. - e) Once set, the Grid Marshall of the first wave will raise their clipboard and walk off the track.
+Pit Zero shall close the entrance gate.
+Riders who have not reported by that time must start from Pit Zero immediately after the last wave, at the direction of Pit Zero. - e) Once set, the Grid Marshall of the first wave will raise their clipboard and walk off the track.
 All motorcycles in the first wave should then get into gear.
 Separate classes run on the track at the same time may start in separate waves.
 All riders NOT in the first wave must raise their left hand to shoulder height or above.
-Any rider behind the last row of the grid may not continue to their grid position but must stop behind the last row and start with that wave.
+Any rider behind the last row of the grid may not continue to their grid position but must stop behind the last row and start with that wave. - f) Riders with stalled motorcycles will raise their arms and remain in place.
+The rider's crew must wait behind the concrete wall or chain link fencing (where applicable) until directed onto the track surface by the Grid Marshall. - g) When the Grid Marshall clears, the red Starting Lights will go on. - h) The red Starting Lights will go off anytime within 10 seconds.
+When the light goes off, the race will have started.